 This position is full-time and works approximately 40 hours per week.
 Position hours are Monday-Friday, 7:45 a.m. - 4:15 p.m.

 Department Name/Job Location:

-This position is in the Maintenance Operations Department.
+This position is in the Department of Maintenance Operations.
 This position is for the Danforth Campus.

-Perform those tasks which will maintain the campus physical facilities in order to support the teaching and research mission of the University including but not limited to:
+Performs electrical maintenance to maintain the campus facilities in order to support the teaching and research mission of the University.
+Primary duties include, but are not limited to:

-Respond to work orders and other requests in a timely, efficient, competent, knowledgeable and friendly manner.
+Responding to work orders in and other requests in a timely, efficient, competent, knowledgeable and friendly manner.